genepattern/tfsites.loadGenome/docs/v1/index.md

 - <span style="color: red;">*</span>**original genome (.fasta)**
     - This file contains the genome that the user would like to analyze.
 - <span style="color: red;">*</span>**pickled genome output filename (.pkl)**
-    - This file contains the binary form of a Pythonic dictionary that maps each chromosome in the genome to its sequence.
+    - This file contains the binary form of a Pythonic dictionary that maps each chromosome in the genome to its DNA sequence.

 ## Input Files